What Do Most Successful Logo Designs Have In Common?

 Don’t – Stick to a passive design.

-Passive designs are acceptable in itself if the logo is well conceived and used when appropriate.
+Passive designs are acceptable if the logo is well conceived and used when appropriate.

 Apple is one example.